code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2016-01-03-jsf-primefaces-hello-world-example-wildfly-maven.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the PrimeFaces WildFly example.
+This concludes the PrimeFaces on WildFly example.
 If you found this post helpful or have any questions or remarks, please leave a comment.